 Your administration is not a signatory to the CEPT Recommendations

 If your administration is not a signatory to the CEPT Recommendations, and you want to use radio amateur frequencies in the Netherlands, you can apply for a guest license by using the application form.
-Please include a certified copy of your valid national radio amateur licence.
-The Dutch Authority for Digital Infrastructure will issue the licence if the required level of knowledge to obtain the foreign licence is equal to the required level of knowledge to obtain a Dutch licence (Novice of Full).
+Please include a certified copy of your valid national radio amateur license.
+The Dutch Authority for Digital Infrastructure will issue the license if the required level of knowledge to obtain the foreign license is equal to the required level of knowledge to obtain a Dutch license (Novice of Full).
 The license will be issued for 1 year.
 A fee will be charged.
 Foreign Radio Amateurs may operate on the same terms and conditions as the Dutch Radio Amateurs.

 Moving to the Netherlands

-If you move to the Netherlands on a permanent basis you may apply for a Dutch F-licence on production of a HAREC issued by an other country.
+If you move to the Netherlands on a permanent basis you may apply for a Dutch F-license on production of a HAREC issued by an other country.

 HAREC